gavin-jaynes/Gavin-s_Portfolio/README.md

 ## About Me

 Hello!
 I'm Gavin Jaynes.
-I'm a Computer Science student at Boise State University with a focus in Machine Learning, building a strong foundation in software development, data workflows, and technical problem-solving.
-My current work centers around Node.js, JavaScript, SQL, and R, tools I’ve used to build RESTful APIs and explore real-world datasets including an in-depth project on global cancer rates.
-I also bring hands-on experience from the field as a former test technician in imaging hardware where I learned the value of precision and systems thinking.
+Computer Science student at Boise State with a focus in Machine Learning and a growing skill set in software development and data analysis.
+I work with Node.js, JavaScript, SQL, and R to build web applications and explore real-world data.
+Former test technician with hands-on industry experience and a mindset grounded in precision and problem-solving.

-This portfolio reflects my learning journey, personal projects, and growing technical skillset.
-I’m always open to collaboration, feedback, or connecting with others in tech.
-Feel free to reach out any time.

-Thanks for visiting!
+Feel free to explore my projects or reach out to connect.
+Thanks for stopping by!

 ## Table of Contents